 Personal Website: grahammcdowellresearch.com

-Kiely is a PhD student working under the supervision of Dr. Leila Harris in the Institute for Resources, Environment and Sustainability at UBC.
+Kiely is a PhD candidate working under the supervision of Dr. Leila Harris in the Institute for Resources, Environment and Sustainability at UBC.
 Kiely is a member of Green College, the Program on Water Governance, and the EDGES research collaborative, and an HQP with the Res’Eau-WaterNET research network.

 Kiely’s research will focus on governance rescaling under British Columbia’s new Water Sustainability Act, and the opportunities that the Act provides for local governance capacity building and transformations in water management practices.
 Her research project will address both the development of the Act (including its drivers and consultation processes) and its outcomes for communities/authorities seeking governance reform.
 The implications of the Act for First Nations’ roles in water governance, and source water protection in small communities will be of particular interest.